 This post contains affiliate links.

-This is why I revisited this recipe, it is so simple and the best part is that you don’t have to peel the peaches.
+I revisited this recipe also because it is so simple and the best part is that you don’t have to peel the peaches.
 Just slice them and add them to your crust. (store-bought for us).
 In an hour, you have a flavor of summer that will soon be gone.

 I love that this peach pie recipe has an oatmeal topping as well.
 Feels like you are getting a little nutrition from the fruit and oats!
 I even used whole wheat flour because I was all out of the other!
 Plus, it’s a healthier option than a second crust which is more popular on fruit pies usually.